firebolt-db/godocs/docs/Guides/getting-started.md

 {: .note}
 At this time, Firebolt may prompt you to initiate your engine if it's not already active.
 Select **Start Engine** to start your engine.
 Engine startup typically requires a few moments to complete, preparing your environment for data analysis.

 By following these steps, you've not only executed your first query but also successfully set the stage for more advanced data exploration.
-This is just the beginning of what's possible with Firebolt - let's start by adding some data.
+This is just the beginning of what's possible with Firebolt - let's continue by adding some data.

 ## Add Data
 For this tutorial we will explore adding data in two ways;